peteroupc/MailLib/docs/PeterO.Text.Normalizer.md

 <b>Deprecated.</b> Use NormalizerInput instead; that class is much more flexible than Normalizer.

-Implements the Unicode normalization algorithm and contains methods and functionality to test and convert Unicode strings for Unicode normalization.
+Implements the Unicode normalization algorithm and contains methods and unctionality to test and convert Unicode strings for Unicode ormalization.

-NOTICE: While this class's source code is in the public domain, the class uses an internal class, called NormalizationData, that includes data derived from the Unicode Character Database.
-See the documentation for the NormalizerInput class for the permission notice for the Unicode Character Database.
+NOTICE: While this class's source code is in the public domain, the lass uses an internal class, called NormalizationData, that includes ata derived from the Unicode Character Database.
+See the documentation or the NormalizerInput class for the permission notice for the Unicode haracter Database.

 ### Normalizer Constructor